renovatebot/renovate/docs/usage/configuration-options.md

     This means that Renovate will check if a secret's scope matches the current repository before applying it, and warn/discard if there is a mismatch.

 Encrypted secrets typically have a single org, but you may encrypt a secret with more than one, e.g. specifying `org1,org2` to allow the secret to be used in both `org1` and `org2` organizations.

+For additional information about secrets use for private packages you can also read [Private package support](https://docs.renovatebot.com/getting-started/private-packages).

 ## excludeCommitPaths